-If you already know the best picnic spots, barbecue pits and rooftop bars in Hong Kong, then we’re guessing you enjoy the great outdoors.
-Luckily, a number of great foodie hideaways offer al fresco spaces for your dining pleasure.
-Read all about them, in no particular order, with our guide to outdoor restaurants in Hong Kong.
+If you already know the best hiking trails, picnic spots, and rooftop bars in Hong Kong, then we’re guessing you enjoy the great outdoors.
+And as dining restrictions are due to relax later this month (fingers crossed), we know we aren’t the only ones raring to go out and reunite with our friends under the sun.
+That’s why we’ve compiled 13 fantastic foodie gems that offer al fresco spaces for your dining (and sunbathing?) pleasure.
+Read all about them with our guide to outdoor restaurants in Hong Kong.

 1. Cafe Claudel

-Located inside beautiful Tai Kwun, Cafe Claudel has fast become an institution in Hong Kong.
-We love the al fresco seating that allows you to look onto the gorgeous surrounding architecture and enjoy the good weather.
-Enjoy brunch, lunch, afternoon tea or dinner here and channel Parisian cafes from the 1930s.
+Located inside the beautiful Tai Kwun, Cafe Claudel is one of our go-to outdoor restaurants in Hong Kong.
+We love the al fresco seating that allows you to look onto the gorgeous surrounding architecture.
+Enjoy brunch, lunch, afternoon tea, or dinner here while channelling Parisian cafes from the 1930s.
 Croque Monsieur, anyone?

 Cafe Claudel also makes our list of best French restaurants in Hong Kong.

 There’s nothing we don’t like about Louise.
-Gorgeous French fair made with love?
+Gorgeous French fare made with love?
 Check.
-Stunning interior design courtesy Andre Fu and A.F.S.O.?
+Stunning interior design (courtesy Andre Fu and A.F.S.O.)?
 Check.
 Outdoor patio for drinks and nibbles?
 Double check.
-Choose from the bar/lounge on the ground level where you can enjoy charcuterie, cheese and cocktails or opt for the outdoor terrace on the floor above.
+Choose from the bar and lounge on the ground level where you can enjoy charcuterie, cheese, and cocktails, or opt for the outdoor terrace on the floor above.
 Whichever you choose, we know you’ll love Louise as much as we do.

 Read our full review of Louise.